 - Property damages

-Non-economic damages consist of the ways your life has been impacted by your injuries.
-However, non-economic damages do not have a monetary value.
+Non-economic damages consist of how your life has been impacted by your injuries.
+However, non-economic damages do not have a direct monetary value.
 This makes them more difficult to quantify.
-This also means every person’s life can be affected by these damages differently and at greater or lesser value.
+This also means these damages can affect every person’s life differently and at a greater or lesser value.

 Some of the more common types of non-economic damages awarded in Arlington catastrophic injury claims include: